MCGPPeters/UniqueIdGenerator/README.md

 ## Contributing

-We welcome contributions to the UniqueIdGenerator project!
+We welcome contributions to the Praefixum project!
 Here's how you can help:

 ### Development Workflow

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/UniqueIdGenerator.git`
+2. Clone your fork: `git clone https://github.com/yourusername/Praefixum.git`
 3. Create a feature branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Run tests: `dotnet test`